inca-viewer/inca/README.md

 Creates web pages of your local media<br>
 Like putting 'File Explorer' in your browser<br>
-Commercial looking website for your own movies<br>
+Or a local website of your hard drive<br>

-Only 91kB of easy to read AutoHotkey scripting language<br>
+Only 80kB of easy to read AutoHotkey script source code<br>
-Is lightweight, portable (no installation), does not mess with any settings or files<br>
+Is lightweight, portable (no installation), does not mess with any media, settings or files<br>

 # Features:

-Frame accurate video filmstrips in browser - (not just few seconds)<br>
+Beautiful media viewer in browser<br>
-6 x 6 clickable video thumbsheets. (middle click)<br>
+Instant video thumbsheets. (middle click)<br>
 Create instant 10 sec. slo-mo snips, up to 10 per video (long right click)<br>
-Random shuffle - make collections look new again<br>
+Randomize / shuffle folders<br>
-Speed, pitch, width, magnify & volume mouse gesture controls<br><br>
+Speed, width, magnify & volume with mouse gestures<br><br>

 ><img src="screens/Screen 1.jpg" width="640"/></p><br>